These easy chocolate chip cookies are quick to mix up and bake into perfectly chewy chocolate chip cookies. Easy and delicious!

 The best way to store these cookies is in an airtight container at room temperature.
 Make sure to let the cookies cool completely on a wire rack first.

 Can you freeze fresh baked cookies?

-I freeze homemade cookies all the time.
-Just let them cool completely and then freeze them in a large ziplock bag or airtight container for up to 3 months.
+I freeze freshly baked cookies all the time.
+After they cool completely you can freeze them in an airtight container for up to 3 months.

 How to make Easy Chocolate Chip Cookies:

 - Make sure your butter is softened before mixing up your cookie dough, but not too soft.
 It should be soft enough that it indents fairly easily if you press the back of a spoon against the side of it, but not so soft that the spoon slides right through.

 - Like most cookies, these will not look like they’re completely done when you take them from the oven.
 They should just be starting to brown on the edges, but the middles should still look under-baked.
 That’s okay, they will firm up as they cool, but if you leave them in the oven until they look totally done, they will be crispy instead of chewy.

 - I generally don’t bother chilling this dough before baking, but if you like your cookies to be really puffy and not spread out much, you can chill the dough for 30-60 minutes before baking it.

 Here are some more great chocolate chip cookie recipes for you:

 - 3/4 cup Brown Sugar, lightly packed